 In addition to more extensive cleaning measures, you should also rinse your aligners each time you take them off.

 Even though you change your aligners every 2 weeks, they’re still worth cleaning carefully.

-Failure to do so can cause the aligners to appear discolored (making your teeth look yellow) or can cause bad breath.
+Failure to do so can cause the aligners to appear discoloured (making your teeth look yellow) or can cause bad breath.
 Plus, you’re continually exposing your teeth to built-up bacteria.

 Some cleansers are simply too harsh or damaging to use on your Invisalign aligners.
 Examples of these include:

-You should also refrain from using cleansing soaps that have added dyes (such as blue, red, or green soaps).
+You should also avoid using cleansing soaps with added dyes (such as blue, red, or green).
 These can easily stain your Invisalign, which can make for a long 2 weeks of wearing.

-Following some best practices for taking care of your aligners can help keep them clean and bacteria-free.
+Following some best practices for caring for your aligners can help keep them clean and bacteria-free.
 Here are some examples:

 Invisalign is a popular way for people to straighten their teeth, but the aligners need regular cleaning in order to be effective.

 Showing care to your aligners can help keep them as clear and undetectable as possible.
 Because they’re made to be disposed of, they can’t usually hold up to harsh methods of cleaning, such as abrasive brushes or very hot water.